M2Team/NanaZip/ReadMe.md

 - If you can't find NanaZip in the context menu, please restart all File Explorer processes via Task Manager.
+- Due to the design of MSIX, drives' context menu in Explorer only show in Windows 11(22H2)+.
 - Due to the issues in Desktop Bridge file system virtualization, you are unable to use NanaZip in the Safe Mode of Windows.
 - Due to the policy from Microsoft Store, NanaZip is unable to disable Desktop